DM2-ND/InjType/README.md

 ### Prerequisites

-**1. Using pip:** The recommended way to install the required packages is using pip and the provided `requirements.txt` file.
+**1. Using pip:** The first way is to install the required packages in `requirements.txt` file by using pip.
 Create the environment by running the following command: `pip install -r requirements.txt`

 **2. Using docker:** The second way is to pull our docker image on the [dockerhub](https://hub.docker.com/).
 Download the docker image by using the following command: `docker pull wenhaoyu97/injtype:gen1.0`